0xSpaceShard/starknet-hardhat-plugin/www/docs/intro.md

 starknet.getContractFactory("<PACKAGE_NAME>_<CONTRACT_NAME>");
 ```

-E.g. if your Scarb.toml specifies `name = MyPackage` and there is a contract called FooContract in your source files, you would load it with:
+E.g. if your toml specifies `name = MyPackage` and there is a contract called FooContract in your source files, you would load it with:

 ```typescript
 starknet.getContractFactory("MyPackage_FooContract");